 There is another compelling argument that can be given to support this hypothesis.
-Sime, $et~al.^{16}$ have found that past interglacial climates were much warmer than previously thought.
-Their analysis of the data shows that the maximum interglacial temperatures over the past 340 kyr were between 6 °C and 10 °C above present day values.
-From Fig. 1, it can be seen that past interglacial carbon dioxide concentrations were not higher than that of the current interglacial, and therefore carbon dioxide could not have been responsible for this warming.
-In fact, the concentration of carbon dioxide that would be needed to produce a 6-10 °C rise in temperature above present day values exceeds the maximum (1000 p.p.m.v.) for the range of validity of the usual formula $[\Delta F = \alpha \ln(C/C_0)]$ used to calculate the forcing in response to such an increase.
+Sime et al. [11] have found that past interglacial climates were much warmer than previously thought.
+Their analysis of the data shows that the maximum interglacial temperatures over the past 340 kyr were between $6^{\circ}$ C and 10°C above present day values.
+From Figure 1, it can be seen that past interglacial carbon dioxide concentrations were not higher than those of the current interglacial, and therefore carbon dioxide could not have been responsible for this warming.
+In fact, the concentration of carbon dioxide that would be needed to produce a 6-10°C rise in temperature above present day values exceeds the maximum